Measuring Change With Energy Micro

 Energy Micro’’s Low Energy Sensor Interface (LESENSE) addresses capacitive sensing applications by enabling its EFM32 series devices to monitor sensor inputs while leaving the MCU in a deep sleep mode.
 By utilising the device’’s low-energy peripherals along with its sequencer and decoder circuits LESENSE can evaluate a combination of conditions before waking the MCU.
 Designers can really take advantage of these features to maximise system performance while keeping energy consumption to the absolute minimum.

-Anders Guldahl as an Application Engineer (AE) at Energy Micro supporting customers, developing energy-friendly code examples, and writing application notes.
+Author profile: Anders Guldahl as an Application Engineer (AE) at Energy Micro supporting customers, developing energy-friendly code examples, and writing application notes.
 Anders also worked in Energy Micro's Simplicity team, designing development kits for the EFM32 Gecko microcontrollers, LESENSE peripherals, and capacitive touch.
 Anders holds a Master's Degree in control systems engineering from The Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.